Ben Te'o: Leinster

 On 12 August 2014, Leinster announced Te'o had signed to play for them after the end of the 2014 NRL season.
 Te'o broke his arm within the first twenty minutes of his Leinster professional debut.
 After only three weeks he was named in the starting squad for Leinster after coach Matt O'Connor described him as an outstanding athlete.

 Worcester Warriors

 On 22 December 2015, Te'o signed with English club Worcester Warriors in the Aviva Premiership from the 2016–17 season.

 Toulon

 On 21 August 2019, Te'o signed with French side RC Toulonnais.
+Providing cover for the club due to players being involved in the 2019 World Cup, Te'o left the club on Christmas Eve 2019.

 Sunwolves

 In 2020, Te'o signed with Japanese Super Rugby club the Sunwolves.
 He left the club after the cancellation of the 2020 Super Rugby season.

 International

 In May 2016 Te'o was called up by England coach Eddie Jones for the tour of Australia.
 He scored his first England try after coming on as a replacement against France on 4 February 2017.
 He made his international starting debut on 26 February 2017, against Italy during the Six Nations.

 Te'o played in the 2017 Lions tour to New Zealand.
 He started the first test at inside centre.

 Te'o returned from injury to start his second test for England against Italy in the opening round of the Six Nations and went on to feature in all of England's 2018 Six Nations matches.

+He was cut from the England squad before the 2019 Rugby World Cup after a fight with his team-mate Mike Brown.